marioy47/blog-site/posts/create-and-publish-solidit-contract-from-scratch/index.md

 ## Compiling with truffle

 Actually, compiling Solidity contracts is very easy, just issue `npx truffle compile`, but there is a caveat.
 By default Truffle will compile your contracts with version of your compiler `0.5.0`.
-So if you want to use newer features of solidity, you can change this version by editing the `truffle-config.js`¬†file, and on the section `compilers` uncomment and change the version to something more current like `0.8.10`
+So if you want to use newer features of solidity, you can change this version by editing the `truffle-config.js` file, and on the section `compilers` uncomment and change the version to something more current like `0.8.10`

 ```javascript {7}
 modules.exports = {